-Mayhew International works from the facilities of The Mayhew Animal Home in London, UK.
+Mayhew International works from the facilities of Mayhew in London, UK.
 The office responds to requests for information and advice and directs the running of our overseas projects.

-Mayhew International also provides veterinary training for Kabul University Veterinary Faculty and Afghan Stray Animal League’s Tigger House facility in Kabul and works with other government and non-government agencies to advise on companion animal welfare, rabies intervention and veterinary standards.
+Mayhew International also provides extensive veterinary training for Kabul University Veterinary Faculty, and has helped trained veterinary personnel for the Afghan Stray Animal League’s Tigger House facility and Nowzad in Kabul.
+We work with other government and non-government agencies to advise on companion animal welfare, rabies intervention and veterinary standards.

 We have been involved with companion animal welfare in Moscow since 2001.
 Presently we support 3 local charities in the capital.

 Fond Dingo provides a free neutering service, funded by Mayhew International, for private apartment shelters, hoarding cases and for families on very limited income with pets.

 Together with Ekologia Cheloveka, Mayhew International funds the vets that neuter cats for a Trap, Neuter, Release programme in Moscow and the surrounding regions.